 |River: Black Lütschine||River: Reuss|

-Lots of things to do can be found in and around Grindelwald.
-A few highlights in the Grindelwald region include Grindelwald First, Bachalpsee Lake, Schynige Platte, Grindelwald Glaciers, Grosse Scheidegg, First Cliff Walk, Eiger Glacier, and Jungfraujoch.
+There are many places to visit in and around Grindelwald.
+Some of the highlights of the Grindelwald region include Grindelwald First, Bachalpsee Lake, Schynige Platte, Grindelwald Glaciers, Grosse Scheidegg, First Cliff Walk, Männlichen, Eiger Glacier, and Jungfraujoch.

 When visiting Switzerland, one of the best places to visit is the city of Lucerne (Luzern in German).
 It’s enjoyable at any time of year.
 In this city along the Reuss River, you can see the famous old wooden bridge, as well as Lake Lucerne with the Swiss Alps as a backdrop.
 A variety of shops and boutiques, as well as cafes and restaurants, make Lucerne’s old town ideal for shopping and sightseeing.

 There is plenty to do in Lucerne, and you can stay for a few days if you wish.
 Its ideal location in Central Switzerland makes it a convenient base for day trips to many other parts of the country.

 Places to Visit near Grindelwald

 - Männlichen – Männlichen is a 2,343-metre mountain easily accessible from Grindelwald by cable car.
 From Männlichen, you get a fantastic view of Mönch, Eiger, and Jungfrau.

 - Eiger Glacier – The Eiger Glacier lies on the northwest side of the Eiger Mountain.
 You can get to Eiger Glacier from Grindelwald with the Eiger Express.

 - Jungfraujoch – The saddle between Jungfrau (at 4,158 m above sea level) and Mönch (at 4,110 m above sea level).
 It is also the location of the highest mountain railway in Europe at 3,454 meters above sea level.